-A common sign of stuck shed is a shriveling up at the tips of tails.
+A common sign of a stuck shed is a shriveling up at the tips of tails.

 It may even look like they are losing circulation.

-Finally, stuck shed if you notice any dried, dull skin on your beardie, this likely is an indicator your pet is having a problem properly shedding.
+Finally, if you notice dry, dull skin on your beardie, it indicates your pet is having a problem properly shedding.

 Causes of Stuck Shed

-In the wild, bearded dragons have had no problems shedding over millions of years.
+Bearded dragons have had no problems shedding over millions of years in the wild.